 Anchorage features dozens of parks and 122 miles of paved bike paths.
 Warmed by a maritime climate, you can spend the day fishing Ship Creek downtown, hiking the nearby mountains, photographing glaciers and dining at a four-star restaurant.
-Within a 15-minute drive from downtown is the tree-lined trailhead of Anchorage’s most popular hike, Flattop Mountain.
-In winter, the city transforms into fluffy white playground, with 130 kilometers of maintained Nordic ski trails, dog sledding, ice skating, snowmobiling, ice sculptures and more.
+Within a 20-minute drive from downtown is the tree-lined trailhead of Anchorage’s most popular hike, Flattop Mountain.
+In winter, the city transforms into fluffy white playground, with 100 miles of maintained Nordic ski trails, dog sledding, ice skating, snowmobiling, ice sculptures and more.
 Just 45 minutes away is Alaska’s premier alpine ski resort, Alyeska Resort.

 Getting here and around